Nördlingen, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Make sure to get the correct kind.
-The vast majority of adapters currently sold are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C and F. Make sure to choose the right kind.
+The majority of adapters currently being sold are simply plugs and require your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one is sufficent for most countries.
+This one should be sufficient for most areas.

 Make your flight more comfortable with an airplane phone mount

-If you see the Rieskrater Museum, wear museum-appropriate clothing and take:
+If you go to the Rieskrater Museum, wear museum-appropriate clothing and take:

 June